trevorpiltch/omnifocus-sync/README.md

     end tell
 end run
 ```

-Then in OmniFocus, open right click the toolbar and select "customize toolbar".
+Then open the automation menu in OmniFocus and go to configure.
+Select "Reveal in Finder" and copy your script into that directory.
+In OmniFocus, open right click the toolbar and select "customize toolbar".
 From there, you should see an option for your script: select that and add it to your toolbar.

 ## Contributing